 The steep path beside it leads uphill to Lacapelle.
 The lavandières (washer-women) came down from the village to the lavoir with their laundry.
 Imagine carting that lot back up – wet.

 We took a little detour into the village, which has a former Templar commandery, before continuing to the Chapelle de Notre-Dame des Graces that has a superb view over the Bonnette Valley.
-The story goes that the chapel was built by the seigneur of the Château de Mondésir, which it overlooks, in memory of his dead wife.
+The story goes that the chapel was built by the widow of the seigneur of the Château de Mondésir, which it overlooks.

 Fortunately, the walk organisers had placed signs at strategic places, including the unlikely-looking entrance to a path behind a barn.
 This led us steeply downhill to a lavoir built into the rocks.
 This is some distance from any habitation and, yet again, we marvelled at the stoicism of these women.
 We also decided that it was a disincentive to doing your washing very often.